 - South Korea = Naver

 Each of those search engines ranks content differently, so you have to consider their ranking factors when creating a localized version of the site.

 Part III.
 Optimizing the International Site

-Traditional on-page elements aside – I assume you would include the keyword in the title tag and do all the other things required to optimize a page – the two most critical elements to focus on in international SEO are:
+Traditional on-page elements aside, the two most critical elements to focus on in international SEO are:

 - Translation (if needed, of course), and

-Why won’t Google Translate work?
-For one, it wouldn’t consider cultural or regional factors in the translation.
+Google Translate doesn't consider cultural or regional factors in the translation.
 However, unless the copy is consistent with local customs or culture, its effect on a user might be minimal.

-To do that, I always recommend brands use a professional translator - ideally someone who either lives in the target location or originates from there.
+To tackle translation the right way, use a professional translator — ideally someone who either lives in the target location or originates from there.